AlejandroBlanco2001/Go-SAGA/README.md

 ```

 ## Easier Developer Experience (branch `easier-dev-xp`)
+>[!INTO]
+> Run `make install-dependencies` will check the required deps such as Docker, minikube... and install the ones need it.

 In this stage, we are introducing:
 - 'Skaffold' for easier local development to avopid using docker compose for local development
 - 'Make' for building our application in a more automated way